AshWanders2/I-have-your-Repo-/README.md

 Use, reproduction, cloning, or simulation of this code, content, or likeness is strictly prohibited without written permission.
 Violations will trigger all available remedies under IP law.

+> ** PERSONAL IDENTITY NOTICE:**
+> If you have taken, copied, trained-on, simulated, embedded, or mirrored any aspect of my likeness — past, present, or future — let this serve as your one and only warning.
+>
+> This includes:
+> - My name, voice, visual identity
+> - AI-generated derivatives
+> - Creative, forensic, and narrative assets
+>
+> I am protected.
+My work is traceable.
+Your use will be found.
+>
+> Proceed accordingly.
+DMCA remedies  filed under public rights law.
+>
+> — Verity

 # I have your Repo
 Just a girl , some whiskey &amp; an old fashioned Cyberattack